Sughosh28/Backend_traini8_Sughosh/README.md

 ## Configuration

 Before running the application, make sure to configure your PostgreSQL database connection.
-You need to set your database username and password in the `application.properties` file or as environment variables.
+You need to set your database username and password in the `application.properties` file.

 ### Steps to Configure